 They also work off the smart home devices like Alexa and Google Mini.
 In other words you can instruct any of those to start boiling your kettle.

-The model shown to the right is a popular choice and from the Smarter brand
+The model shown to the right is a popular choice and from the Xiaomi Mi brand

 By using the Smarter app you have a range of settings to set alarms and prompts with ‘Wake Up’, ‘Home’ or ‘Formula’ mode for your iKettle.

 You can adjust your iKettle's desired boiling temperature between 20-100 degrees via the Smarter app.